stablekernel/aqueduct/source/docs/http/resource_controller.md

 !!! tip 'List vs Object'
     An endpoint should either take a single object or a list of objects, but not both.
 If the request body is a JSON list and the bound variable is not a list, a 400 Bad Request response will be sent (and vice versa).
 Declaring a body binding of the appropriate type validates the expected value and aids in automatically generating an OpenAPI specification for your application.

-Note that if the request's `Content-Type` is 'x-www-form-urlencoded' and the query string is in the body, its individual keys must be bound with `Bind.query` and not `Bind.body`.
+Note that if the request's `Content-Type` is 'x-www-form-urlencoded', its must be bound with `Bind.query` and not `Bind.body`.

 ### Property Binding